 The unadjusted forced outage rate of a generating unit is measured as the equivalent demand forced outage rate (EFORd).
 EFORd is a measure of the probability that a generating unit will fail, either partially or totally, to perform when it is needed to operate.
 EFORd measures the forced outage rate during periods of demand, and does not include planned or maintenance outages.
 A period of demand is a period during which a generator is running or needed to run.
-EFORd calculations use historical performance data, including equivalent forced outage hours, service hours, average forced outage duration, average run time, average time between unit starts, available hours and period hours.
-60 The EFORd metric includes all forced outages, regardless of the reason for those outages.
+EFORd calculations use historical performance data, including equivalent forced outage hours, service hours, average forced outage duration, average run time, average time between unit starts, available hours and period hours.63 The EFORd metric includes all forced outages, regardless of the reason for those outages.

-The average PJM EFORd for the first nine months of 2014 was 9.7 percent, an increase from the 8.2 percent average PJM EFORd for the first nine months of 2013.
-Figure 5-8 shows the average EFORd since 2007 for all units in PJM.
+The average PJM EFORd for the first three months of 2015 was 9.5 percent, a decrease from the 12.6 percent average PJM EFORd for the same period 2014.
+Figure 5-9 shows the average EFORd since 2007 for all units in PJM.